dvdbrnds/edsteward-monorepo/REPLIT_EXPORT_GUIDE.md

 # Export Database from Replit to Local

-This guide helps you export your RegulatoryTrackr database from Replit and set it up locally.
+This guide helps you export your EdSteward database from Replit and set it up locally.

 ## Option 1: Direct Connection (Easiest)